rrrene/sparkr/README.md

 Sparkr is a port of [spark](https://github.com/holman/spark) for Ruby.

-It let's you create sparklines for your Ruby CLIs: ▁▂▃▅▇
+It let's you create ASCII sparklines for your Ruby CLIs: ▁▂▃▅▇

 ## Installation